joshdotylmi/MDATP_PoSh_Scripts/README.md

 ### Prerequisites

+1. You can set attack surface reduction rules for devices that are running any of the following editions and versions of Windows:

-1. You will need Windows 10 Pro or Windows 10 Enterprise in Version 1709 or later.
+   * Windows 10 Pro, version 1709 or later
+   * Windows 10 Enterprise, version 1709 or later
+   * Windows Server, version 1803 (Semi-Annual Channel) or later
+   * Windows Server 2019
+   * Windows Server 2016
+   * Windows Server 2012 R2
+   * Windows Server 2022

 2. The Powershell Script as well as the Exe have to run in admin mode to work properly.